 Using the Meetup platform is one way to locate free yoga lessons held across Singapore arranged by interest groups and private individuals.
 Search “yoga” and set the location as “Singapore” and you will see a list of upcoming yoga classes.

 Organisers will publish information on the classes, location, type of class, as well as whether the session is free.
 There are free lessons held online too.

-While some classes are chargeable at about $10 or $15, there are some free classes held by groups such as Meditation & Yoga For Freedom, which holds sessions at The Meadow, Gardens by the Bay and are suitable for all levels.
+While some classes are chargeable at about $10 or $15, there are some free classes held by groups such as Meditation & Yoga For Freedom, which holds sessions at Fort Canning Park, Pasir Ris Park and are suitable for all levels.

-Run by a group of volunteers who are committed to teaching Hatha yoga free of charge to the masses, their basic courses are a 12-week class involving cleansing techniques, postures, meditation and relaxing techniques as prescribed in the ancient Yogic texts.
+Run by a group of volunteers who are committed to teaching Hatha yoga free of charge to the masses, their basic course consists of a 12-week programme involving cleansing techniques, postures, meditation and relaxing techniques as prescribed in the ancient Yogic texts.

-Type of lessons: Traditional Hatha yoga following a course created by Nikam Guruji
+Type of lessons: Traditional Hatha yoga course created by Nikam Guruji

 Class schedule: 2 hours per class over 12 weeks